-As of June 30, 2012, we maintain two stock incentive plans, which are described more fully in Note 6 of our "Notes to Consolidated Financial Statements."
+As of December 31, 2012, we maintain two stock incentive plans, which are described more fully in Note 6 of our "Notes to Consolidated Financial Statements".
 We account for our stock incentive plans based on the grant date fair value recognition provisions in accordance with ASC 718.
 We estimated the fair value of stock options granted using the Black-Scholes formula.
 The fair value of restricted stock units awarded is determined based on the number of shares granted and the closing price of our common stock on the date of grant.
 Compensation for all share-based payment awards is recognized on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.
 Forfeitures are estimated based on a historical analysis of our actual stock award forfeitures.
 We anticipate that future grants under our stock incentive plans will include both non-qualified stock options and restricted stock units.

-The average expected life for the three months ended June 30, 2011 was determined according to the "simplified method", which is the mid-point between the vesting date and the end of the contractual term.
+The average expected life for the three and nine months ended December 31, 2011 was determined according to the "simplified method", which is the mid-point between the vesting date and the end of the contractual term.
 During fiscal 2013, we began incorporating our historical data into the expected term calculation for stock options granted.
 We are now able to demonstrate significant stock option exercise activity for options granted subsequent to our initial public offering to provide a reasonable basis for incorporating historical data into our expected term of future stock option grants.
-As a result, during the three months ended June 30, 2012, our calculation of expected term includes a combination of actual exercise data and an assumption on when the remaining outstanding options with similar characteristics will be exercised based on our historical data.
+As a result, during the three and nine months ended December 31, 2012, our calculation of expected term includes a combination of actual exercise data and an assumption on when the remaining outstanding options with similar characteristics will be exercised based on our historical data.
+In determining expected life, we separate employees into groups that have historically exhibited similar behavior with regard to option exercises.

-Expected volatility for the three months ended June 30, 2012 and 2011 was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of our traded options with a remaining maturity greater than six months and the historical realized volatility of our common stock from the date of our initial public offering to the respective stock option grant date.
-The risk-free interest rate is determined by reference to U.S. Treasury yield curve rates with a remaining term equal to the expected life assumed at the date of grant.
+Expected volatility through September 30, 2012 was calculated based on a blended approach that included the historical volatility of a peer group, the implied volatility of the our traded options with a remaining maturity greater than six months and the historical realized volatility of our common stock.
+Effective October 1, 2012, we excluded the historical volatility of a peer group in our expected volatility calculation due to the fact that our common stock has now been publicly traded for a period that approximates our weighted average expected term.
+As a result, expected volatility for the three months ended December 31, 2012 was calculated based on a blended approach that included the implied volatility of our traded options with a remaining maturity greater than six months and the historical realized volatility of our common stock.

+The risk-free interest rate is determined by reference to U.S. Treasury yield curve rates with a remaining term that is approximately the expected life assumed at the date of grant.
 Forfeitures are estimated based on our historical analysis of actual stock option forfeitures.

-The assumptions used in the Black-Scholes option-pricing model in the three months ended June 30, 2012 and 2011 are as follows:
+The assumptions used in the Black-Scholes option-pricing model in the three and nine months ended December 31, 2012 and 2011 are as follows:

-Three Months Three Months Ended June 30,

-2012 2011

-Dividend yield None None

-Expected volatility 45%-48% 42%-44%

-Weighted average expected volatility 48% 43%

-Risk-free interest rates 0.73%-0.85% 2.06%-2.56%

-Expected life (in years) 4.8 6.3
+Three Months End Three Months Ended December 31, ded December 31, 2012 2011 2012 2011 Dividend yield None None None None Expected volatility 47%-50% 45%-47% 45%-50% 42%-47% Weighted average expected volatility 47% 45% 47% 45% Risk-free interest rates 0.63%-1.09% 1.12%-1.42% 0.60%-1.09% 1.12%-2.56% Weighted average expected life (in years) 6.4 6.2 6.3 6.2